Skip to Content

 1. Create and start a cage

-This creates a Starter-sized cage (1 vCPU, 4 GB RAM, 20 GB storage) and starts it.
+This creates a Starter-sized cage (1 vCPU, 4 GB RAM) and starts it.
 For heavier workloads:

-lobster deploy my-agent --size standard # 2 vCPU, 8 GB lobster deploy my-agent --size power # 4 vCPU, 16 GB
+lobster create my-agent --size standard # 2 vCPU, 8 GB lobster create my-agent --size power # 4 vCPU, 16 GB

 Get your cage’s webhook URL: